bantusak3th/corteva_weather/readme.md

 # Weather Data Pipeline & API

-This project is a robust data engineering pipeline designed to ingest historical weather data, store it in a relational database, perform analytical aggregations, and expose the results via a REST API.
+This project is a data engineering pipeline designed to ingest weather data, store it in a relational database, perform analytical aggregations, and expose the results via a REST API.

 It has been structured as a Python package to ensure modularity, scalability, and ease of maintenance.